This article was updated December 7, 2020, to reflect new information from the CDC.

 - Do not touch your eyes, nose or mouth when removing your mask.

-- Wash your hands immediately after removing the mask.
+- Wash your hands immediately before putting on the mask and after removing the mask.

 Do It Yourself masks